 Jasmine essential oil is also super soothing for the skin.
-After your jasmine-bath, slather this jasmine body butter on your skin.
+After your jasmine bath, slather this Intense Hydrating Shea Body Butter with Marula Oil & Jasmine Extract on your skin.
 Your skin will get the nourishment it needs while you drift off gently to sleep.

 Geranium essential oil is calming and relaxing.
 When you’re feeling overwhelmed and stressed, the gentle floral aroma can help to you feel calmer by easing your anxiety and tension.

 Geranium is also great for the skin, which is a bonus when you add it to your bath.
 It helps balance out skin that is too oily or too dry.
 It also helps diminish wrinkles.

 This is a great essential oil to use in your bath for its benefits both for stress relief and for the skin.

 Bergamot belongs to the citrus aroma family.
 It has a lovely sweet-citrusy aroma that is part floral, part citrus.
 This is my go-to essential oil to use in the bath for those times when I don’t feel like going all-floral.

 Bergamot essential oil has an uplifting, encouraging aroma that is calming and cheerful.
 It is great for relieving the stress of the day while also helping you feel uplifted and centered so you are better prepared to handle anything.